LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 Prev work done: [[Day of the exam]]

+* [Exam] event Since Greg can be a big goofball, I want him to troll Lakshmi with the pop quizz.
+Whether she does good or bad, she passes her exam, because it's more about her actions and maturity that Greg is evaluating.
+* [Exam] Revaluate the multiple choice event.
+If we do this, we need for Greg to explain each of the wrong answers and it can be difficult.
+Might make a mini game or internal monologue with doodles instead.

 * Meets Greg
 * Does her exam.
 Alone?
 With someone?
 Or shes late so shes alone?
 Idk